GMPavanLab/SwarmCGM/README.md

 ### HPC usage

-For optimal performance, SwarmCGᴍ can be executed on HPC resources.
+For optimal performance, SwarmCG can be executed on HPC resources.
 This enables calibrating accurate CG lipid FFs via the usage of many different lipids in the training set, which allows to fully take advantage of the transferability constraint imposed to the parameters of the FF (*i.e.* the FF parameters are tested at each iteration via multiple CG simulations of lipid bilayers).

 Supported HPC resource managers: